 Tinagong Dagat on Tablas, is a beautiful salt-water lake, right on the tip of the coastline.
 We docked our boat here to check out these two epic wonders of nature.

 Tinagong Dagat translates to ‘hidden sea’.
 From the boat, you cannot see the pools, which makes for a cool discovery as you come to land.
 From the air, Tinagong Dagat in Calatrava looked even better.
-I shot down the entire stretch of coast and captured one of my favorite photos from our Calatrava Island Hopping trip!
+I shot down the entire stretch of the coast and captured one of my favorite photos from our Calatrava Island Hopping trip!

 Find Dulom Falls

 Dulom Falls is an epic little spot but not on Google Maps or signposted.
 It is near Busay Falls and I have written some directions in the full blog post, which is linked below.
-Once you finally get to Dulom Falls you will see why it is nicknamed the dark falls.
+Once you finally get to Dulom Falls you will see why it is nicknamed the Dark Falls.
 Very little light seeps through into this amphitheater.

 View full blog post: 4 EPIC WATERFALLS ON TABLAS, ROMBLON